o2r-project/architecture/docs/05_building-block-view.md

 ##### 5.2.7.4 Blackbox Tools

 Some functionality is developed as standalone tools and used as such in the microservices instead of re-implementing features.
-These tools are integrated via their command line interface (CLI).
+These tools are integrated via their command line interface (CLI) and executed as _2nd level containers_ by microservices.

 ##### 5.2.7.5 Blackbox Databases